Imran Khan's party leader accuses Islamabad police of stealing his car - ExBulletin

 “It is a great honor and I will strive to work tirelessly for Pakistan and PTI.
 I will do my best to meet the expectations of the President and our PTI members,” he tweeted.

-Also earlier, the PTI Secretary General alleged that Malir Cantt’s police raided the home of former Member of National Assembly (MNA) Jamil Ahmed Khan.
+Also earlier, he alleged that Malir Cantt police raided the home of former Member of National Assembly (MNA) Jamil Ahmed Khan.

 Since former Pakistani Prime Minister and PTI leader Imran Khan was arrested on May 9, several members of his party have been arrested and their homes raided.